 Mohamed Abdelaziz, PhD, is Young Researcher at the Department of Genetics in the University of Granada.
 Read more

 José María Gómez, PhD, is full professor at the Department of Ecology in the University of Granada.
 Currently he is at the Department of Evolutionary and Functional Ecology in the Experimental Station of Arid Zones (CSIC).
 Read more

-Francisco Perfectti, PhD, is associate professor at the Department of Genetics in the University of Granada.
+Francisco Perfectti, PhD, is professor at the Department of Genetics in the University of Granada.